GreenComfyTea/CHaiDNN/docs/BUILD_USING_XILINX_REPO.md

-## Building CHaiDNN in SDx 2018.3 on Windows 10 for Zynq UltraScale+ MPSoC ZCU104
+## Building CHaiDNN in SDx 2018.3 on Windows 10 for Zynq UltraScale+ MPSoC ZCU104 using the original repository

 1. Launch the **SDx development environment** using the desktop icon or the Start menu.
    The **Workspace Launcher** dialog appears